01-edu/public/subjects/tell-me-who/README.md

 ### Instructions

-Create a `tell-me-who.mjs` script that takes your directory path as an argument and print the names of the guests that answered to your invitation in the console.
+Create a `tell-me-who.mjs` script that takes your directory path as an argument and print the names of all the guests in the console.

 The output must print one guest per line, in ascending alphabetic order, and